*** Please use the edit button for all edits. Thank you.***

-Out of the known 1368 deaths of the 7th Armored Division in Europe, we have located approximately 1,151.
+Out of the known 1370 deaths and M.I.A's of the 7th Armored Division in Europe, we have located Find A Grave listings of approximately 1333 listings.
+Many are listed under our virtual cemeteries.
 If you happen to know of any 7th AD not listed, PLEASE contact us.
 We do not personally ask for transfers, however we are very grateful to all of those who have transferred accounts to us.

 From August 1944 until May 1945, the 7th Armored Division was awarded;